yosemitebandit/bugle/readme.md

 The build script does the following:

  1. gathers all the markdown files and validates their yaml
- 1. compiles tags and sections
+ 1. compiles tags
- 2. creates indices for all detected sections and tags
+ 2. creates indices for all detected tags
  3. sets up the vanilla pages..
  4. generates slugs and checks that they are unique
  5. renders markdown